turingschool/savile/docs/_components/Primary Navigation Bar.md

 title: Primary Navigation Bar
 category: components
 component_type: nav
 description: This navigation component can be used with or without the menu.
-The class `.s-nav-sticky` is optional and will add a sticky position.
-order: 193
+order: 200
 ---
 <nav class="s-nav s-nav-sticky">
   <a class="s-nav-icon" href="/">